Rizialdi/Justify-text-API/README.md

 Justify text API is a service that help you format and justify your text.

 Details on how to use the online demo are provided below.
-If you want the *IP address*, send us a message.
+If you want the *IP address* to test the API, send us a message.

 ## Context